Project Veritas: Battleground Texas (2014)

 In 2014, Project Veritas released a video purporting to show illegalities in voter registration activities conducted by Battleground Texas.
 A complaint against Battleground Texas was filed with the Secretary of State office, where the case was ultimately referred to two special prosecutors.
-The special prosecutors' 18 page report concluded there was "no applicable criminal offense for the alleged act and insufficient evidence to suggest potential offenses."
+The special prosecutors' report concluded there was "no applicable criminal offense for the alleged act and insufficient evidence to suggest potential offenses".
 The report also described the video as "little more than a canard and political disinformation".
 The case was dismissed.

 Documentary filmmaker Josh Fox (2014)

-In 2014, at the Cannes Film Festival, Project Veritas released a deceptive video purporting to show that Josh Fox and other environmentalist documentary film makers could be influenced by foreign money.
-Fox is known for Gasland, a film which exposed problems with the use of fracking for gas and oil production in the United States.
-Pretending to represent Middle Eastern petroleum interests, Project Veritas operatives promised anonymous funding if Fox would produce a documentary to their liking.
+In 2014, at the Cannes Film Festival, Project Veritas released a deceptive video purporting to show that Josh Fox and other environmentalist documentary filmmakers could be influenced by foreign money.
+Fox is known for Gasland, a film that exposed problems with the use of fracking for U.S. gas and oil production.
+Pretending to represent Middle Eastern petroleum interests, Project Veritas operatives promised anonymous funding if Fox produced a documentary to their liking.
 Their professed interest was that opposing fracking would preserve U.S. reliance on Middle Eastern oil.
 Fox released his own recording of the phone call, which showed the Project Veritas video was a misrepresentation.
 Fox had repeatedly told the fake investors that he was not interested.